lucasdreger/diagrams/scripts/teams-notifications-guide.md

 1. **Success Notification**: The conversion completes successfully and files are updated
 2. **Failure Notification**: The workflow encounters an error during execution

+> **Note:** Microsoft Teams webhooks are simple to use - they only require the webhook URL itself.
+No username, password, or additional authentication is needed as all the authorization is embedded in the URL.

+## Sender Identification

+By default, webhook messages appear with a generic sender name (often showing as "Unknown user").
+Our workflow addresses this by:

+1. Including the GitHub user's profile picture using `activityImage: "https://github.com/${{ github.actor }}.png?size=40"`
+2. Clearly indicating who triggered the workflow in the message facts
+3. Using proper branding and styling to identify the message source

 ## How It Works